 77.3.2. is not corrected within one month (or such longer period as the authority considers reasonable) of the date the authority last drew attention to it, the authority must treat the application as if it had been duly made in the first instance where it considers it has sufficient information to decide on the application.

 77.4.
-The authority is to treat a defective application as if it had been validly made in the first instance if, in any particular case, the conditions specified in paragraph 77.5.1., 77.5.2. or 77.5.3. are satisfied.
+The authority is to treat a defective application as if it had been validly made in the first instance if, in any particular case, the conditions specified in paragraph 77.5.1, 77.5.2. or 77.5.3 are satisfied.

 77.5 The conditions are that-

-77.5.1. where paragraph 76.4.1. applies, the authority receives at its designated office the properly completed application or the information requested to complete it or the evidence within one month of the request, or such longer period as the authority may consider reasonable; or
+77.5.1. where paragraph 76.4.1 applies, the authority receives at its designated office the properly completed application or the information requested to complete it or the evidence within one month of the request, or such longer period as the authority may consider reasonable; or

-77.5.2. where paragraph 76.4.2. applies-
+77.5.2. where paragraph 76.4.2 applies-

 the approved form sent to the applicant is received at the designated office properly completed within one month of it having been sent to him; or, as the case may be,